 You May Like

-After watching his remarkable performance as part of hip-hop group Boogie Down Productions, Jive Records signed a contract with him for an album.
-In 1990, his first album ‘Grits Sandwiches for Breakfast’ appeared.
+After watching his remarkable performance as part of hip-hop group ‘Boogie Down Productions,’ ‘Jive Records’ signed a contract with him for an album.
+In 1990, his first album ‘Grits Sandwiches for Breakfast’ was released.

-After leaving Jive Records, he moved to Brooklyn and started working with Continuum Records.
-In 1993, his album ‘The Polyfuze Method’ appeared.
-Though the album received praise for its distinctive musical style, yet some critics criticized this album for one of its song ‘Balls In Your Mouth’.
+After leaving ‘Jive Records,’ he moved to Brooklyn and started working with ‘Continuum Records.’
+In 1993, his album ‘The Polyfuze Method’ was released.
+Though the album generally received praise for its distinctive musical style, some critics criticized the album for housing the song ‘Balls In Your Mouth.’

-In 1996, he released his album titled ‘Early Mornin’ Stoned Pimp’ on his own label, Top Dog Records.
-At that time, he formed his own band, Twisted Brown Trucker.
+In 1996, he released his album ‘Early Mornin’ Stoned Pimp’ under his own label ‘Top Dog Records.’
+At that time, he also formed his own band ‘Twisted Brown Trucker.’

-Next, with Atlantic Records, he released his fourth album ‘Devil Without a Cause’ in 1998.
+With ‘Atlantic Records,’ he released his fourth album ‘Devil Without a Cause’ in 1998.
 In this context, the name of his song ‘Only God Knows Why’ deserves special mention for its representation of road ballad.

-Later, his single ‘Cowboy’ also received huge success after its release and featured in the list of Top 40.
-In 2000 he joined the Summer Sanitarium Tour together with bands like Powerman 5000, System of a Down and Metallica.
+Later, his single ‘Cowboy’ achieved huge success after its release and was featured in the ‘Top 40’ list.
+In 2000, he joined the ‘Summer Sanitarium Tour’ along with bands like ‘Powerman 5000,’ ‘System of a Down,’ and ‘Metallica.’

 Continue Reading Below

-He released his album ‘The Polyfuze Method’ with Continuum Records in 1993.
-Some of its singles include ‘Back From The Dead’, ‘U Don’t Know Me’ and ‘Prodigal Son’ that show his ability to use more advanced form of rap music.
+He released his album ‘The Polyfuze Method’ under ‘Continuum Records’ in 1993.
+Some of its singles include ‘Back From The Dead,’ ‘U Don’t Know Me,’ and ‘Prodigal Son.’
+The album showcased his ability to use an advanced form of rap music.

-Besides containing the controversial songs like ‘Balls In Your Mouth’, this album possesses songs like ‘My Oedipus Complex’, notable for its mature content that he composed in memory of his estranged father.
+Besides containing controversial songs like ‘Balls In Your Mouth,’ this album also possesses songs like ‘My Oedipus Complex,’ which is notable for its mature content.
+The song was composed in the memory of his estranged father.

-In 2001, he released his album ‘Cocky’ with Atlantic Records.
+In 2001, he released his album ‘Cocky’ under ‘Atlantic Records.’
 This album denotes his success as a southern rock music composer.
-Millions of copies of this studio album were sold in the US.
+Millions of copies of this studio album were sold in the US alone.